About This Program

 The Sessions College Undergraduate Certificate in Digital Photography provides students with a foundation in the skills required to practice as a professional photographer.
-Students will gain experience in commercial photography scenarios and develop proficiency in using Photoshop and Lightroom for digital editing and asset management.
+Students will gain experience in commercial photography scenarios and develop proficiency in using Lightroom and Photoshop for digital editing and asset management.
 Students explore typical photography assignments, including portraiture, event photography, and product photography, learning how to adjust for lighting and location for professional results.